A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

 • Spectroscopy: Spectroscopy is the study of the interaction of electromagnetic radiation with matter.
-Spectroscopy can be used to identify and characterize organic compounds.
+Techniques like Nuclear Magnetic Resonance (NMR) spectroscopy, Infrared (IR) spectroscopy, and Ultraviolet-Visible (UV-Vis) spectroscopy are crucial for identifying and characterizing organic compounds.

 • Chromatography: Chromatography is the process of separating a mixture of compounds based on their different physical or chemical properties.
-Chromatography can be used to purify organic compounds.
+This is used to purify compounds and analyze reaction mixtures.

 • Mass spectrometry: Mass spectrometry is the process of measuring the mass-to-charge ratio of ions.
-Mass spectrometry can be used to identify and characterize organic compounds.
+Mass spectrometry is used to determine the molecular weight and fragmentation pattern of compounds, providing structural information.

 Applications